RenanRSilva/RenanRSilva/README.md

 - 🎓 Studying computer science at Cruzeiro do Sul.
-- 🎓 Studying System = systems development at ETEC Batatais
+- 🎓 Studying systems development at ETEC Batatais
 - 🔭 I am currently focused on ReactJS.
 -   2021 goals: become an excellent Front-End developer!